 Two Michigan-based industrial giants have announced sponsorships of separate solar energy competitions that seek to engage students and encourage innovative ideas that advance solar power technology.

-Dow Corning Corporation, a company that specializes in silicone and silicone-based technology the material foundation of most solar cells will sponsor the U.S. Department of Energys Solar Decathlon 2011.
+Dow Corning Corporation, a company that specializes in silicone and silicon-based technology “the material foundation of most solar cells” will sponsor the U.S. Department of Energy’s Solar Decathlon 2011.

-In addition to engaging college students, Dow Corning also announced that it will reach out to middle school students during the competition by creating educational resources that will help them improve their understanding of solar energy and sustainability and reinforce the importance of science, technology, engineering and math.
-The resources include school curriculum for teachers, a Student Welcome & Education Center on the decathlon grounds and a Solar Decathlon program aimed at middle school students.
+In addition to engaging college students, Dow Corning also announced that it will reach out to middle school students during the competition by creating educational resources that will help them improve their understanding of solar energy and sustainability and reinforce the importance of science, technology, engineering, and math.
+The resources include a school curriculum for teachers, a Student Welcome & Education Center on the decathlon grounds, and a Solar Decathlon program aimed at middle school students.

 Meanwhile, Dow Chemical Company, one of the world’s largest chemical companies, announced the launch of the Dow Solar Design to Zero Competition, an international competition for college students that will award cash prizes for the development of innovative projects that incorporate active and passive solar technologies and other sustainable construction-related solutions in order to design multi-family dwellings that use very little to no energy.

 “Industrial Spotlight: Dow Solar, Dow Corning Sponsor Separate Solar Competitions,” Midland Daily News, Aug.
 21, 2011.